WTS March 2004

-The Logic of Christus totus Applied to the Practice of Testimonies
+The Logic of Christus totus Applied to the Practice

 What might this imply for the ecclesial practice of testimonies?
 What does the concept of Christus totus have to say about members of the church telling their stories?
 I propose that the Christus totus concept affirms the practice of testimonies by relocating them.
 Testimonies serve as identifying narratives of the ecclesial community.
 When members of the community tell stories of God’s work in their midst, they identify the community in relation to God.
 Testimonies therefore assume a communion between God and his people.